 For information about qualifying for the school, the application process or the lottery, please contact Advanced Academic Studies at 713-251-1901.
 Specific scores needed for students moving into SBISD can be found on the application along with the names of qualifying tests.

-For more information about programming for the Spring Branch Academic Institute, contact Lynne Barry, Director, at 713-251-2219.
+For more information about programming for the Spring Branch Academic Institute, contact Patricia Kassir, Director, at 713-251-2219.

 For more information about the wide range of programming choices available to students in Spring Branch ISD, click here.